Morgawr/yokubi/src/Section1/Part1/Lesson1.md

 # State of being with だ and です

-Let’s start from sentences in the shape of "A is B." Japanese has two basic "is" words.
+Let's start from sentences in the shape of "A is B." Japanese has two basic "is" words.
 The grammar term for such words is "copula."
 Copulas have a dedicated term because they're special verb-like things.

 The two copulas in Japanese are だ and です. です is more polite than だ.
 Despite both being copulas, their usage can be flexible and sometimes optional; you can omit them entirely while still implying an "A is B" type of relationship in your sentences.
 Especially だ is usually omitted at the end of conversational sentences in modern Japanese.